Call for proposals

 Solar panels in Vietnam

-Access to renewable energy is a vital step in eradicating poverty, reducing inequality and stopping climate change.
+Access to renewable energy is a vital step in eradicating poverty, reducing inequality and addressing climate change.

-Through the new state guarantee scheme, Norway will help to mobilise both private and public sector capital for investments in renewable energy in developing countries by reducing risk and thereby lowering capital costs for investors.
+Norway’s Sovereign Guarantee Scheme is now open for applications.
+The purpose of the scheme is to mobilise investments in renewable energy in low- and middle-income countries by reducing risk and thereby lowering capital costs for investors.

 The scheme is flexible and can cover both portfolios and individual projects, as well as a range of risks, including commercial, political and currency risk.